*Did you know if you received a traffic ticket you can quickly and easily dispute your ticket online? Try Online Dispute Resolution by clicking HERE.

 If you have received a Civil Infraction, you have the following options:

-To admit responsibility and pay the fines and costs, and accept points added to your record as determined by the Secretary of State.You may pay the ticket - If the violation which you received is listed on the Fine & Cost Schedule attached to your ticket or on the Fine & Cost Schedule adopted by the 17th District Court, you may admit responsibility by paying the violation in person at the court, by placing a check with your ticket number in the 24 hour drop box located on the north side of Town Hall or by mail.
+To admit responsibility and pay the fines and costs, and accept points added to your record as determined by the Secretary of State.You may pay the ticket - If the violation which you received is listed on the Fine & Cost Schedule attached to your ticket or on the Fine & Cost Schedule adopted by the 17th District Court, you may admit responsibility by paying the violation in person at the court, by placing a check with your ticket number in the 24 hour drop box located in the court's vestibule or by mail.
 If you choose to pay the ticket at the court, you may pay by cash, a personal check (no starter checks, or checks less than 200, or checks that do not have the name imprinted can be accepted) or credit card (Visa, MasterCard, Discover, and American Express).
 If you choose to pay by mail or drop box, only personal checks or money orders will be accepted.
 You may also visit our online payment system HERE.

 To admit responsibility with an explanation is an acknowledgment that the ticket was proper, but you believe you have a legal excuse.
 For example, you are charged with parking in a handicapped spot without a permit.
 Your explanation is that "I did park there, but I am in a wheelchair and my spouse's car is without a permit."
 You may explain your reasons to the magistrate or judge in one of two ways, by a letter or in person at a hearing.